 - The crane location and configuration does not create hazards to the road traffic, e.g. risk of collision with surrounding obstacles; this may require a specific risk assessment prior to leaving the crane unattended.

 - Check for leakage and unintended (slow) movement on all load bearing hydraulic cylinders and winches:

 - Outrigger vertical cylinders

-- Boom lifting cylinder(s)
+- Boom luffing cylinder(s)

+- Jib luffing cylinder, as applicable

 - Hoist winch

-- Boom extension cylinder(s)
+- Luffing winch, as applicable